 Who’s in but right on the bubble: 7 candidates

 These eight candidates have qualified with one criteria, either polling or donations.
 Which means that if more than 20 make the debate stage, they could be cut.
 (To determine who gets cut, the DNC would average each of the below candidates’ highest showing in three qualified polls and rank the candidates from there.)

-2. John Delaney: The former Maryland congressman, who has been in the race for more than two years, has made the polling requirement but is going hard on the donations.
+- Former Maryland congressman John Delaney: Delaney, who has been in the race for more than two years, has made the polling requirement but is going hard on the donations.
 For every dollar donated to his campaign, he is offering to PAY $2 out of his own wallet to charity.

-4. John Hickenlooper: The Colorado governor reached the polling qualifications in March.
+- Colorado Gov. John Hickenlooper: He reached the polling qualifications in March.

-5. Jay Inslee: The Washington governor qualified on polling in May, but his campaign has yet to announce he’s reached the donor qualification that would give him extra security.
+- Washington Gov. Jay Inslee: He qualified on polling in May, but his campaign has yet to announce he’s reached the donor qualification that would give him extra security.

-7. Eric Swalwell: The California congressman appears to have qualified by reaching 1 percent in at least three polls in late April.
+- Rep. Eric Swalwell (Calif.): He qualified by reaching 1 percent in at least three polls in late April.